Hyperbolic VAE via Latent Gaussian Distributions: Method

 \section{Method}

-In this section, we first derive a reparameterization of the Gaussian distribution to form a statistical manifold with an arbitrary curvature.
-We then propose a Pseudo Gaussian manifold (PGM) normal distribution.
-Finally, we suggest a new variant of the variational auto-encoder, whose latent space is defined over the statistical manifold.
+In this section, we first present the concept of the Gaussian manifold, which can have an arbitrary curvature by reparameterizing univariate Gaussian distribution.
+We then propose a pseudo Gaussian manifold normal distribution.
+Finally, we suggest a new variant of the VAE defined over the Gaussian manifold with PGM normal as prior.
+We denote the density function of the Gaussian distribution as $\mathcal{N}(x; \mu, \sigma^2) = 1/(\sqrt{2\pi\sigma^2}) \exp\left( -(\mu - x)^2/(2\sigma^2) \right)$.